cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 #### Delay for PostgreSQL switchover

-Up to now, [the `switchoverDelay` parameter](instance_manager.md#shutdown-of-the-primary-during-a-switchover) was set to 40000000 seconds (over 15 months), in order to simulate a very long interval.
+Up to now, [the `switchoverDelay` parameter](instance_manager.md#shutdown-of-the-primary-during-a-switchover) was set to 40000000 seconds (over 15 months) to simulate a very long interval.

 The [new value has been lowered to 3600 seconds](https://github.com/cloudnative-pg/cloudnative-pg/commit/9565f9f2ebab8bc648d9c361198479974664c322), the equivalent of 1 hour.

-If you want to retain the old behavior, you need to explicitly set:
+If you want to retain the old behavior, you need to set explicitly:

 ```yaml
 spec: